D&RGW Utah Branch Lines

 Bennett Branch

-Also known as the South Syracuse Branch.
-Branch ran due west from Layton, to a sugar beet dump in Syracuse (right where today's Smith's grocery store is).
-Since the branch is not listed in any D&RGW summary of branches, it was possibly operated by D&RGW but built and owned by Layton Sugar Co. for sugar beet loading.
+Also known as the South Syracuse Branch, the Bennett Branch ran due west from Layton, to a sugar beet dump in Syracuse (right where today's Smith's grocery store is).
+Since the branch is not listed in any D&RGW summary of branches, it was apparently operated by D&RGW but built and owned by Layton Sugar Co. for sugar beet loading.

 From a history that I did for Syracuse: